 Once I started researching shampoo and conditioner, I saw how many articles popped up, and I learned a lot more than expected.

 For example, some labels don't list toxic ingredients if they're byproducts or trade secrets.

 Some ingredients are worse than others, and there are many more out there.
+There are a lot of bad ingredients in shampoos.
 This is just a starting point to make us all aware of what’s in the products we use all the time.

-Top 10 Toxic Ingredients in Shampoos and/or Conditioners
+Top 10 Toxic Ingredients to Avoid in Shampoos and/or Conditioners

 SLS and SLES are surfactants often found in cleaning products.
 They are typically used as foaming agents in shampoos, soaps and more.
 The American College of Toxicology found that SLS can penetrate the skin and stay in the body for up to five days.
 SLS can also strip moisture and oils from hair and skin, which may cause rashes.

 SLES is like SLS, but it is also often contaminated by 1,4-dioxane, a byproduct of ethylation oxide, which helps make harsh petroleum-based ingredients gentler.
 Since 1,4-dioxane is a byproduct, it usually isn’t listed in the ingredient list on products.
 SLES stays in the body longer than SLS because the liver can’t effectively metabolize it.